ryukirisame/learningjs/how js works.md

 The value of this depends on how a function is called and not necessarily where it is defined.

 In JavaScript, the value of this is determined by the execution context in which a function is called.
 Here are the primary rules for determining this binding:
-1. Global Context: When a function is called in the global context, this refers to the global object (which is window in browsers and global in Node.js).
+1. Global Context: When a function is called in the global context(outside any function), this refers to the global object (which is window in browsers and global in Node.js).
 ```
 console.log(this); // In a browser, this logs the `window` object
 ```